ThomasSugar/hmil/wearable.md

 ![spiderman](assets/images/spiderman.jpg)

 # Sit to Stand
-Adjustable leaf sprigns would used to assist when moving from a sitting position to a standing position
+Adjustable leaf springs were used to assist when moving from a sitting position to a standing position

 ![sit to stand](assets/images/sit to stand.png)